NevoSwissa/CL-JobsGarage/README.md

-# CL-JobGarage
+# CL-JobsGarage

 (This is an extanded version of CL-PoliceGarageV2)

-**CL-JobGarage** is a FiveM script that allows players to create an infinite amount of garages.
+**CL-JobsGarage** is a FiveM script that allows players to create an infinite amount of garages.
 These garages can be used to purchase, rent, and store vehicles, as well as change liveries and vehicle extras.
 The script uses a database table with a complete garage system and supports multiple jobs.

 # Features